Steam Workshop: Create, Share, and Discover Mods

 In fact, some even turn a profit through the Steam Workshop by creating top-notch content and selling it.

-The thing about premium content is that it too can be refunded, following the same refund policy that Steam applies to its games as well.
+The thing about premium content is that you can also refund it.
+Steam applies the same refund policy it uses for games.

 Fortunately, those of you that are on a tight budget can also opt for free content, which is quite abundant anyway.